The Only Newspaper Worth Sitting Down For

 Learn moreA quote and a riddle that spark actual dinner-table conversation.

-Learn moreThree things that happened on this date in history โ a breakfast-table time machine.
+Learn moreThree things that happened this week in history โ a breakfast-table time machine.

 A new vocab word each week with a kid-friendly definition and a sentence to try.